semrush/intergalactic/website/docs/components/button/button.md

 w="100%"
 ```

-It is necessary when the button text is short, but the button is a CTA on the page or in a modal window, or it performs an important action.
+It's necessary when the button text is short, but the button is a CTA on the page or in a modal window, or it performs an important action.
 Also, in terms of visual hierarchy, it isn’t good to make the button small-sized in such cases.

 ![](static/button-width.png)

-It is important that the CTA is always visually more significant than the secondary button due to its color and size.
+It's important that the CTA is always visually more significant than the secondary button due to its color and size.
 So don't hesitate to make button wider if necessary.

 ![](static/button-width2.png)